YouTube doesn’t allow content that endangers the emotional and physical well-being of minors. A minor is someone under 18 years old.

-If you see content that violates this policy, please report it.
-If you believe that a child is in danger, you should reach out to your local law enforcement agency to report the situation immediately.
+If you find content that violates this policy, report it.
+If you believe that a child is in danger, you should get in touch with your local law enforcement to report the situation immediately.

 If you're posting content

 Don’t post content on YouTube if it fits any of the descriptions below.

 - Sexualization of minors: Sexually explicit content featuring minors and content that sexually exploits minors including minor nudity posted with comedic intent.
 We report content containing child sexual abuse imagery to the National Center for Missing and Exploited Children, who work with global law enforcement agencies.